guidodizi/shrike/docs/pipeline/create-aml-pipeline.md

 - [1] For creating your own pipeline, we invite you to start from an already existing pipeline definition such as [`demograph_eyeson.py`](https://dev.azure.com/msdata/Vienna/_git/aml-ds?path=%2Frecipes%2Fcompliant-experimentation%2Fpipelines%2Fexperiments%2Fdemograph_eyeson.py&version=GBmain&_a=contents) and build from there.
 Just copy `demograph_eyeson.py`, rename it as `demograph_workshop.py`, update the contents accordingly, and put it under the same directory (i.e., `pipelines/experiments`).
 The important parts to modify for this file are those listed in the section on key files above: `build()`, and `pipeline_instance()` (since we won't be using a subgraph, we don't need to worry about the `required_subgraphs` part).
-- [2] To prepare the yaml config file, start from an existing example, such as [`demograph_eyeson.yaml`](https://dev.azure.com/msdata/Vienna/_git/aml-ds?path=%2Frecipes%2Fcompliant-experimentation%2Fpipelines%2Fconfig%2Fexperiments%2Fdemograph_eyeson.yaml&version=GBmain&_a=contents).
+- [2] To prepare the YAML config file, start from an existing example, such as [`demograph_eyeson.yaml`](https://dev.azure.com/msdata/Vienna/_git/aml-ds?path=%2Frecipes%2Fcompliant-experimentation%2Fpipelines%2Fconfig%2Fexperiments%2Fdemograph_eyeson.yaml&version=GBmain&_a=contents).
 Just copy `demograph_eyeson.yaml`, rename it as `demograph_eyeson_workshop.yaml`, update the contents accordingly, and put it under the same directory (i.e., `pipelines/config/experiments`).
 The important parts are defining the component parameter values, and declaring that we want to use the local version of the component (argument `use_local`) for `probe`.
-    > Note: you will also need to update two auxiliary config files (`eyesoff.yaml`/`eyeson.yaml` file under directory `pipelines/config/aml` and `eyesoff.yaml`/`eyeson.yaml` under directory `pipelines/config/compute`), referenced by this main config file `demograph_eyeson.yaml`, to point to the AML workspace and compute targets to which you have access.
+    > Note: you will also need to update two auxiliary config files (`eyesoff.yaml`/`eyeson.yaml` file under directory `pipelines/config/aml` and `eyesoff.yaml`/`eyeson.yaml` under directory `pipelines/config/compute`), referenced by this main config file `demograph_eyeson.yaml`, to point to the Azure ML workspace and compute targets to which you have access.

 And now you should be able to run your pipeline using the following command: